 At SCFT staff can sign up to Warp It for free to offer goods to others or looks for items they need to collect.

-At SPFT there is a reuse network can access on the intranet.
+At SPFT a reuse network can be accessed on the intranet.

 At SaSH staff can access a reuse network to offer up, buy and sell items.